AdBusterOfficial/Adbuster--WinApp/labs/README.md

 - prototype future multi‑class audio detection,
 - store temporary research artifacts.

-It is intentionally separated from the main application codebase.
+This folder contains research artifacts only and is not part of the AdBuster PRO WinApp release.